nottaro/littleroot/content/11Chemistry/AcidsandBases.md

 - The oxides, hydroxides and carbonates of metals, such as sodium carbonate, are bases.
 - Some bases are soluble in water: these bases are called alkalis.
 - Alkalis release hydroxide ions ($OH^–$) in solution.
-- All alkalis are bases, but not all bases are alkalis.
+- All alkalis are bases, but not all bases are alkalis.ll